About

 Therapist: Specialization in Sports Therapy

 My name is Jillian Langtry and I am a Registered Social Worker.
-I provide individual virtual therapy to teens and adults with areas of focus being mental health in sports, trauma (historical & current), anxiety, panic, relationship issues and grief.
-I approach my clinical practice with passion, optimism and empathy which are key components for my therapeutic relationships with clients. only*
+I have provided individual virtual therapy to teens and adults with areas of focus being mental health in sports, trauma (historical & current), anxiety, panic, relationship issues and grief.
+I approach my clinical practice with passion, optimism and empathy which are key components for my therapeutic relationships with clients. only* - NOT ACCEPTING CLIENTS CURRENTLY

 My practice has evolved over the past 7 years, stemming from a diverse mental health background and experience working with youth, teens, adults, seniors, groups, and couples.
 I strongly believe in meeting you where you are at and hope to assist you in drawing on your own resources and strengths.
 I invite you into a warm, encouraging, and non-judgmental space for you to explore and process your feelings.
 I want to help you address concerns, achieve goals and make positive changes in your lives by adding a sense of comfort into therapy.
 I strive to empower you to develop and recognize your own self-worth that fosters emotional growth within.